 These financial statements present the financial results of the City of Glendale, California (the City) and its component units as required by generally accepted accounting principles in the United States of America.
 Component units are legally separate entities for which the primary government is financially accountable.
 The City has three component units: the Glendale Housing Authority (the Housing Authority), the Glendale Financing Authority (the Financing Authority), and the Glendale Municipal Financing Authority (the Municipal Financing Authority).
-The City Council serves as the Board of the Housing Authority, the Financing Authority and the Municipal Financing Authority.
-Management of the City has operational responsibility for the Housing Authority, the Financing Authority, the Financing Authority.
-Management of the City has operational responsibility for the Housing Authority, the Financing Authority.
-Management of the City has operational responsibility for the Housing Authority, the same manner as other City departments.
-Also, the Financing Authority and the Municipal Financing Authority of the City.
+The City Council serves as the Board of the Housing Authority, the Financing Authority and the Municipal Financing Authority and the Municipal Financing Authority as these component units are essentially managed in the same manner as other City departments.
+Also, the Financing Authority and the Municipal Financing Authority provide financial services entirely to the City.
 Therefore, these entities are reported as blended component units within the City's comprehensive annual financial report (CAFR).
 Both the City and its blended component units have a June 30 year-end.